Waterloo Road series 12

 The twelfth series of the British television drama series Waterloo Road commenced airing on 16 May 2023, and concluded on 27 June 2023.
+The series comprised 7 episodes.

-The show follows the lives of staff and pupils of the eponymous secondary school in Greater Manchester while tackling a range of social issues.
+The show follows the lives of staff and Students of the eponymous secondary school in Greater Manchester while tackling a range of social issues.
 Topics covered in this series include the cost-of-living crisis, teen homelessness, racism, bulimia, being LGBTQ+, mental health, behavioral problems, young carers, gay fostering and adoption, elitism, knife crime, ADHD and the prioritisation of academic subjects over the arts in schools.

 Production

 In February 2023, following the conclusion of the eleventh series, cast members Angela Griffin and Kym Marsh revealed that they were back filming on the set of the show.
 On 18 April 2023, the BBC confirmed that Waterloo Road would return in May 2023 and would contain seven episodes.